HL7/smart-app-launch/input/pages/index.md

 SMART uses a language of "scopes" to define specific access permissions that can be delegated to a client application.
 These scopes draw on FHIR API definitions for interactions, resource types, and search parameters to describe a permissions model.
 For example, an app might be granted scopes like `user/Encounter.rs`, allowing it to read and search for Encounters that are accessible to the user who has authorized the app.
 Similarly, a backend service might be granted scopes like `system/Encounter.rs`, allowing it to read and search for Encounters within the overall set of data it is configured to access.
 User-facing apps can also receive "launch context" to indicate details about the current patient or other aspects of a user's EHR session or a user's selections when launching the app.

 *Note that the scope syntax has changed since SMARTv1.
-Details are at [Scopes for requesting clinical data](scopes-and-launch-context.html#scopes-for-requesting-clinical-data).*
+Details are in section [Scopes for requesting clinical data](scopes-and-launch-context.html#scopes-for-requesting-clinical-data).*

 ### [Token Introspection](token-introspection.html)